Independent coordination for medical treatment in Thailand

 What's Included in a Medical Trip

 Your care coordinator arranges hospital transfers, surgery scheduling, and follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, theatre time, mesh, hospital stay, and aftercare.
+The package price covers surgeon fees, anaesthesia, theatre time, the mesh graft and one night in hospital.
+Pre-operative clearance, laboratory work and any planning imaging are billed separately, and we set those out for you before you commit.
 Flights and hotels are booked separately, but your coordinator can recommend convenient options near the hospital.

 Recovery in Bangkok vs Phuket